 Paige O'Hara sobbed real tears while recording Belle's mourning of the Beast.
 Her performance was so intense that the director asked her if she was OK, upon which O'Hara immediately dropped out of character and said "Acting!"

 Originally the Beast was supposed to be stabbed by Gaston twice: once in the leg and again in the side, followed by Gaston pushing himself off the tower and laughing maniacally while falling.
 The filmmakers changed it to just his side to avoid the already dramatic scene becoming too disturbing for children, but Gaston's edited suicide is a probable explanation for his choosing such a dangerous position to kill the Beast despite knowing that he would never win Belle's heart.

-An original draft for Gaston's demise was suppose to be that the wolves would kill him after surviving his fall from the Beast's castle with a broken leg.
+An original draft for Gaston's demise was supposed to be that the wolves would kill him after surviving his fall from the Beast's castle with a broken leg.
 This plot was later use in The Lion King (1994).